-Effective January 1, 2021, XLICSE, an indirect subsidiary of the Company, entered into a loss portfolio transfer ("LPT") agreement with AXA Global Re (AGRe), an indirect subsidiary of AXA, whereby the Company reinsured 90% of certain legacy AXA Corporate Solutions Assurance (ACS) claims reserves for accident years 2009 - 2018 amounting to \$1,392.3 million.
-Covered lines of business include Property, Casualty, Professional Lines and certain Specialty Lines.
+Effective January 1, 2021, XLICSE, an indirect subsidiary of the Company, entered into a loss portfolio transfer ("LPT") agreement with AXA Global Re ("AGRe"), an indirect subsidiary of AXA, whereby the Company reinsured 90% of certain legacy AXA Corporate Solutions Assurance ("ACS") claims reserves for accident years 2009 - 2018 amounting to \$1,392.3 million.
+Covered lines of business include property, casualty, professional lines and certain specialty lines.
 The agreement also includes cover of potential future adverse development above the ceded reserves equal to 35% of the initial ceded reserves.
-The net loss reserves ceded upon execution of the contract of \$1,392.3 million was reported as reinsurers' share in claims reserves in table above with an offsetting amount recorded as funds withheld liability and reported within payables arising from outward reinsurance operations (see Note 13.1).
-As part of this agreement the Company paid \$154.4 million to AGRe, representing a loss to the Company and was expensed immediately in net result from outward reinsurance.
+As of December 31, 2022, net loss reserves ceded as of execution of the contract of \$765.9 million was reported as reinsurers' share in claims reserves in the table above with an offsetting amount recorded as funds withheld liability and reported within payables arising from outward reinsurance operations (see Note 13.1).
+For the year ended December 31, 2022, total recovery from this cover was \$55.3 million.